Indian pariah dog: History

 The Indian pye-dog was introduced to the Andaman Islands with the establishment of a penal colony there, dogs having been previously unknown to the native Andamanese.

 Despite the Indian pariah dog being highly intelligent and easily trainable, the breed was intentionally downplayed during the British Raj by merchants who wished to sell their foreign breeds within the country.
 Their popularity in the West in recent years, however, has resulted in hundreds of dogs being exported out of the Indian subcontinent.

 In 2015, a breed standard was published in the Indian Kennel Gazette, the publication of Kennel Club of India, and the dog has been recognized by the Primitive and Aboriginal Dog Society (PADS), a worldwide grouping of enthusiasts based in the US.

 Some in the society view these dogs as a risk citing their increasing population in India in recent years.
 They consider these dogs as menace and nuisance owing to constant barking and biting people.
-Nevertheless, most of these attacks are caused due to human provocation like hitting them with sticks or throwing stones at them.
 The numbers of dog bites and deaths due to dog attacks are increasing every year.
 Since these dogs are largely not vaccinated, they frequently carry rabies.

-Indian Pariah dogs make for loving family pets and are great with kids and adults.
-They are high on energy and complement kids with an active lifestyle.
-Indian pariah dogs are one of the oldest dog breeds in existence today.
+Only a few island territories of India, eg, Andaman and Nicobar Islands are rabies free despite having pariah dog population.Indian pariah dogs are one of the oldest dog breeds in existence today.

-Archaeological findings indicate that this dog was in existence some 4500 years ago.
-Excavations in the Mohenjo-Daro site found in the Sindh region of Pakistan (Indus Valley civilisation) revealed an Indian Pariah dog skull dating to 2500 BCE.
-Also, there are various cave paintings across the Indian subcontinent that hints at pariah dogs to be one of the oldest dog breeds in the world.

 Temperament

-Pariah dogs are very alert and social.
+Indian pariah dogs are very alert and social.
 They are used as guard dogs and police dogs, being very territorial and defensive.
 They need good socializing as pups and do well with families and children if provided with such socialization.
 They are highly intelligent and easily trainable; to this end, veterinarian Premlata Choudhary stated that "desi dogs are much more intelligent and hardy than most pedigreed dogs that people spend so much money on."